ShaharMosh/Final-project-server/README.md

 The client sends the following details to the server: email, first name, last name, password and password verification.
 If the email does not exist in the user table in the DB, then a new record will be created in the user table with the details of the new user.
 If the email exists then send an appropriate error message to the customer.

 ### Login
 The client sends the email and password that the user entered in the application to the server.
-If they exist in the user table then the server will answer 200 and the client will move the user to the home screen.
+If they exist in the user table the server will generate a JWT and include it in the response.
+The server will then answer with a 200 status code, and the client will move the user to the home screen.
+The user attaches the token to the Authorization header when making subsequent requests to the server, allowing the server to verify the user's identity without requiring them to re-enter their credentials.
 If the details do not exist in the user table then an appropriate error message will be returned to the client.

 ### Password reset by sending an email